Bear-kai/pose_annotator/readme.md

 `R` or **ICP Refine** button will call ICP algorithm to do local refinement of the annotation.

+About point picking:
+- At least three point pairs are selected.
+- For example, we select 3 points (#1~#3) on the added model, and 3 points (#4~#6) on the scene.
+- Then their order should be the same, meaning that #1 matches to #4, #2 matches to #5, and #3 matches to #6.

 ## Pyinstaller

 Sometimes it will be convenient to use [pyinstaller](https://pyinstaller.org/en/stable/) to bundle the toolkit and all its dependencies into a single package.
 Just run: